bhamrick/precision_system/README.md

 * 3♠️ Natural and game forcing
 * 3NT To play

+## Cue bid of an opposing weak 2

+After the opponents open with a weak 2, the direct cue bid is a stopper ask, showing a hand that is looking for 3NT but lacks a stopper and is unsuitable for a takeout double.

 ## 3-suit Keycard

 If opener has shown a 3-suited hand (for example, after a 2♦️ opening), then 4♣️,